#Custom Error

 .

-@function@typeParamT - The type of the success value.@paramresult - The Result to check.@returnstrue if the result is a Success, otherwise false.@exampleimport { Result } from '@praha/byethrow';
+@function@typeParamR - The type of the result to check.@paramresult - The Result to check.@returnstrue if the result is a Success , otherwise false.@exampleimport { Result } from '@praha/byethrow';

 const result: Result.Result<number, string> = { type: 'Success', value: 10 };